 20 – 75 minutes

 - An outdoor ceremony can be absolutely gorgeous, especially if you time it right.
 The later it is in the afternoon, the more likely you are to get that beautiful golden glow of light.
-Like stated above, afternoons provide the most flattering light; soft, warm and romantic.
+Like noted above, afternoons provide the most flattering light; soft, warm and romantic.
 While early afternoons can cause just the opposite, and lots of squinting… You want to be able to see each other!
 Again, if you can, try to avoid planning anything in direct sun between 10am and 3pm.